yimengli46/habitat_tools/README.md

 The idea is to render four views at the given location and stitch the views to form the panorama.

-### 4 Demo: Get a Mapping from Categories to Index
+### 4 Code: Get a Mapping from Categories to Index
 ```
 python demo_4_get_cat2idx_mapping.py
 ```